AMNS/Nightingale/README.md

 Debugging
 ---------
-It's probably not possible to attach a debugger on an Intel machine (due to Rosetta translation requirements).
-It should be possible to debug on a PPC machine.
+It's probably not possible to attach a debugger on an Intel machine (due to Rosetta translation requirements), but it should be possible on a PowerPC.

-Xcode 2.x and 3.x put debug build products in a directory like:
+Xcode 2.x and 3.x put debug build products in a directory with a path like:

 ~/NightingaleDev/build/Debug